ggcarvalho/IN1076_Capstone/README.md

         pip install tqdm

-- functools: The `reduce` method was used to find the minimum and maximum values of a grayscale images.
+- functools: The `reduce` method was used to find the minimum and maximum values of grayscale images.
 Installation:

         pip install functools